mstksg/inCode/copy/entries/singletons-3.md

 proper.
 However, this is a singletons post, so I'm just here to give a taste of it to the extent that it is related to singletons :)

-We're going to now look at a method that is less "structural".
-In practice, carefully constructing predicates and proofs provides some up-front cost in thinking about how to best express your predicate, and is sometimes not straightforward.
+We're now going to look at a method that is less "structural".
+In practice, carefully constructing predicates and proofs (ones more complicated than the one we just looked at) requires some up-front cost in thinking about how to best express your predicate, and is sometimes not straightforward.
 Here is another way to express a similar `knock` that is slightly more mechanical.

 Something we can do is define a type that expresses knockable-or-not-knockable, as a value: